 CJSF (California Junior Scholarship Federation) is a club designed to recognize academic achievement.
 Students qualify by maintaining high a high GPA in their classes.
 There is a similar program for students in high school.

-Chorus has more than 85 singers in it this year!
-The songs we sing are from varied genres including pop, early Rock and Roll, festival pieces, traditional, spirituals, and patriotic.
+Chorus The La Loma chorus sings songs from varied genres including pop, early Rock and Roll, festival pieces, traditional, spirituals, and patriotic anthems.
 We also use lots of choreography in many of our pieces.
 We are often asked to sing at different events in the community in addition to our scheduled school performances.
 We also perform at Disneyland.
-This will be our 22nd year to perform there.
 The choir represents students from diverse backgrounds who come each morning during zero period to sing songs, and learn a deeper appreciation and love for music.

 Star Center is our technology class where students learn through building and competing.
 See highlights.
 Check out our partnership letter for more information.
 The Star Center programs are funded through the school district, by community partnerships, and by our own La Loma PTA.